Hawai'i Activities

 Call for Information and Nominations

 June 24, 2016: BOEM published a “Call for Information and Nominations” (Call) to seek additional nominations from companies interested in commercial wind energy leases within the Call area offshore Hawai'i (see map below).
 BOEM also sought public input on the potential for wind development in the Call Area, including comments on site conditions, resources, and existing uses of the area that would be relevant to BOEM’s wind energy development authorization process.
-The comment period is now closed.
-BOEM is now in the Area Identification stage of the leasing process, during which BOEM will identify areas for environmental analysis and consideration for leasing.
-Materials relating to the “Call” are below.
+The comment period closed.
+Materials relating to the 2016 “Call” are below.

 Notice of Intent to Prepare an Environmental Assessment